Why Zero Hour

-Zero Hour is a Chrome browser extension that snipes eBay auctions by firing your bid in the final 3 seconds.
+Zero Hour is a browser extension that snipes eBay auctions by firing your bid in the closing seconds.
 Unlike Gixen, eSnipe, and Auction Sniper, Zero Hour never requires your eBay username or password.
 Bids fire from your own browser using your existing eBay session.

 What an eBay sniper actually does